jancarloviray/blog/_posts/2016-12-14-postgres-cheat-sheet-tips-and-summary.md

 sudo apt-get install postgresql postgresql-contrib
 ```

-On installation, Postgres is set up to use **ident** auth.
-This associates roles with a matching Unix account.
-The installation created a system user called **postgres** that is associated with the default Postgres role.
-Log into that account by running `sudo -i -u postgres`.
-You will then get a shell as a "postgres" user.
-Get inside Postgres with `psql`.
-By default, `psql` alone runs `psql -U [current_unix_username] -d [current_unix_username_as_db_name]`.
+On installation, Postgres is set up to use **ident** auth, which associates roles with a matching Unix account.
+The installation created a system user called **postgres**.
+This is associated with the default Postgres role.
+Log into that account by running `sudo -u postgres`.
+Run postgres prompt with `psql` which without argument, runs `psql -U [current_unix_user] -d [current_unix_user_as_db_name]`

-By default, users are only allowed to login locally if the system username matches the PostgreSQL username. *PostgreSQL assumes that when you log in, you will be using a username that matches your operating system username, and that you will be connecting to a database with the same name as well.*
+By default, users are only allowed to login locally if the system username matches the PostgreSQL username. *PostgreSQL assumes that when you log in, you will be using a username that matches your system username, and that you will be connecting to a database with the same name as well.*

 To bypass the default behavior, run: `psql -U some_user -d some_db_name -h 127.0.0.1`